Reading time: 5 minutes

 On this page

-1. When one or more fund members have a high balance and are in the retirement phase
+1. When one or more members has a high balance and is retired

 2. When the SMSF has two generations of members

-Setting up a second SMSF can also potentially be a suitable strategy for SMSFs that have two generations of members (such as parents and their adult children).
-These funds are more likely to have members that include both eligible retirees (parents) with pension accounts and current members of the workforce making contributions to their accumulation accounts (the adult children).
+Setting up a second SMSF can also be a suitable strategy for SMSFs with two generations of members (such as parents and their adult children).
+In this situation, fund members are likely to be in very different stages in their retirement journey – accumulation and drawdown – forcing trustees to administer both accumulation and pension accounts.

-What are the potential benefits of running two SMSFs?
+What are the potential benefits of running multiple SMSFs?

-Since the 2017 legislative changes, segregating assets with high income or high capital growth potential into pension accounts is now only possible via setting up a second SMSF.
+Following the 2017 legislative changes, the only way to segregate assets with high income-producing or high capital growth potential into a pension account and to minimise the tax payable is by setting up a second SMSF to hold the assets

-Setting up a second SMSF can facilitate the smooth transfer of different assets to different beneficiaries when a member dies.
-For example, transferring different assets to spouses or children.
+Setting up a second SMSF can facilitate the smooth transfer of assets to specific beneficiaries when a member dies.
 This can help to avoid disputes over the distribution of SMSF assets.
 It can also help keep super interests separate in the case of a blended family.

 3. Isolating risk

-Setting up a second SMSF can allow higher-risk investments to be isolated.
-This can be important when other SMSF assets need to be protected from any claims.
-For example, if the SMSF owns property, setting up a separate SMSF for this asset class can protect other SMSF assets from any public liability claims for injury or loss (if there is no or inadequate public liability insurance cover).
+Setting up a second SMSF allows higher risk investments to be isolated from other super assets to protect against potential claims.
+For example, if the SMSF owns several properties, setting up a separate fund to hold these assets can protect your other super assets from a costly public liability claim for injury or loss.

-What are the potential downsides of running two SMSFs?
+What are the potential downsides of running multiple SMSFs?